ordina-jworks/ordina-jworks.github.io/_posts/2019-09-18-kustomize.md

 ...
 ```

-The example above uses 3 different ways to include base manifest in this overlay.
+The example above uses 3 different ways to include a base manifest in this overlay.
 The first one, `../../base`, references a folder on the machine.
 A kustomization manifest needs to be present in this folder.

-The second one, `git::ssh://git@some-git-provider:some-repo-path.git//folder-in-repo-with-kustomize-config?ref=some-branch` points to a git repository.
+The second one, `git::ssh://git@some-git-provider:some-repo-path.git//folder-in-repo-with-kustomize-config?ref=some-branch` points to a Git repository.
-More specifically, it points to the git repository name `some-repo-path` on git provider `some-git-provider`.
+More specifically, it points to the Git repository name `some-repo-path` on git provider `some-git-provider`.
-It connects to that git provider using SSH (`ssh://`) and it will checkout the branch named `some-branch`.
+It connects to that Git provider using SSH (`ssh://`) and it will checkout the branch named `some-branch`.
 Finally, it will look for the kustomization manifest in the `folder-in-repo-with-kustomize-config` folder of the repository instead of in the root directory.

 The last method is very similar to the second, however it uses the github.com specific syntax.